ZhangGaoxing/sunxi-gpio-driver/README.md

 1. Inherit the corresponding SoC class.
     ```C#
-    // For Orange Pi Zero
     public class OrangePiZeroDriver : Sun8iw7p1Driver { }
     ```
-2. Overriding the pin count.
-    ```C#
-    // Orange Pi Zero has 17 GPIO pins.
-    protected internal override int PinCount => 17;
-    ```
-3. Overriding the mapping method for converting a board pin number to the driver's logical numbering scheme.
+2. Overriding the mapping method for converting a board pin number to the driver's logical numbering scheme.
     ```C#
     // Mapping from board pins to logic pins.
     private static readonly int[] _pinNumberConverter = new int[27]